onyx-m2/onyx-m2-server/README.md

     }
   }

-  // Client can also ask all messages to be forwarded (firehose), this will
+  // Clients can ask to be sniffers, which enables all messages on the M2 and forwards
-  // enable all messages on the M2
+  // them to the client
   {
-    event: 'monitor-messages',
+    event: 'sniffer',
     data: true
   }

-  // Server will then send that client
+  // Client can also ask to be passive monitors, and receive all messages sent by
+  // the M2
   {
+    event: 'monitor',
+    data: true
+  }

+  // Server sends all messages to monitors and sniffers {
     event: 'message'
     data: {
       id: 120,
+      ts: 123456789,
       value: [0x12, 0x12, 0x12, ...]
     }
   }